A jackknife bias correction for nonlinear network data models with fixed effects: Abstract

 \section{Abstract}

-I introduce a new method for bias correction of dyadic models with agent-specific fixed-effects, including the dyadic link formation model with homophily and degree heterogeneity.
+I introduce a new method for bias correction of dyadic models with agent-specific fixed effects, including the dyadic link formation model with homophily and degree heterogeneity.
 The proposed approach uses a jackknife procedure to deal with the incidental parameters problem.
 The method can be applied to both directed and undirected networks, allows for non-binary outcome variables, and can be used to bias correct estimates of average effects and counterfactual outcomes.
-I also show how the jackknife can be used to bias-correct fixed effect averages over functions that depend on multiple nodes, e.g. triads or tetrads in the network.
+I also show how the jackknife can be used to bias correct fixed-effect averages over functions that depend on multiple nodes, e.g. triads or tetrads in the network.
 As an example, I implement specification tests for dependence across dyads, such as reciprocity or transitivity.
-Finally, I demonstrate the usefulness of the estimator in an application to a gravity model for import/export relationships across countries.
+Finally, I demonstrate the usefulness of the estimator in an application to a gravity model for import/export relationships across countries. \\